TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ exponential time steps
+But dt is in the weak form.
+So if it changes, does the weak form need to recompile in FFC?

 _TODO_ for debug, consider using an expression to specify the initial electric potential.
-How do you do that?
+Requires code change to allow Expressions for Dirichlet conditions just like they are for Neumann.

-_TODO_ compare midline plots with and without boundar terms (use a notebook)
+_TODO_ compare midline plots with and without boundary terms (use a notebook)

 _TODO_ could we get midline plots at specific points in time?